This page has been updated as of early Tuesday, 5/19/2020.

 Q: How is COVID-19 affecting the construction industry generally, and my job specifically?

-A: As of March 20th, many job sites are still operating.
+A: Currently many job sites are still operating.
 In some localities, Governors, Mayors and other leaders are restricting specific types of work to slow the spread of this virus.
 However, broadly speaking, construction work has not been restricted within the Chicago District Council.
 With that in mind, it is up to our signatory contractors to determine whether or not they continue operations at this time.

 If your employer is asking you to continue to work, please make sure the employer is making every reasonable effort to maintain safe, clean and healthy work sites.
 If you believe this is not the case, please reach out to your Local union representative and express your concerns about industrial hygiene at your place of work.